stougeiro/sourcerer-router/README.md

 ### Friendly URL

-Create simple .htaccess file on your root sirectory if you're using Apache with mod_rewrite enabled.
+Create simple .htaccess file on your root directory if you're using Apache with mod_rewrite enabled.

 ```apache
 <IfModule mod_rewrite.c>